Blog

 Freelancer.com's support documentation identifies several behaviors that the bid quality system treats as red flags.
 Understanding each one is the first step to staying clear of the restriction.

-Bidding on projects outside your skill set.
+3. Bidding on projects outside your skill set.
 If your profile lists React and Node.js as primary skills and you bid on a Photoshop retouching project, the system considers that a skill mismatch.
-Consistently bidding outside your listed expertise signals that you are not reading requirements carefully — or that you are casting a deliberately wide net.
+Consistently bidding outside your listed expertise signals that you're not reading requirements carefully, or that you're casting a deliberately wide net.

-Being overly formal or formulaic.
+4. Being overly formal or formulaic.
 This one catches people off guard.
-Freelancer.com specifically advises against proposals that read like cover letters — stiff, formal paragraphs with no personality.
+Freelancer.com specifically advises against proposals that read like cover letters: stiff, formal paragraphs with no personality.
 The system favors proposals that read like a real person talking to another real person about a specific project.

-Bidding with unrealistic amounts.
+5. Bidding with unrealistic amounts.
 Extremely low bids relative to the project's stated budget or obvious scope can trigger a quality flag.
-The platform interprets severe underbidding as a sign that the freelancer did not read or understand the requirements — or is trying to game the ranking algorithm by bidding the minimum.
+The platform interprets severe underbidding as a sign that the freelancer didn't read or understand the requirements, or is trying to game the ranking algorithm by bidding the minimum.

-High bid volume with low engagement.
-Submitting a large number of proposals in a short window without corresponding client engagement — messages, interviews, hires — signals spray-and-pray behavior.
+6. High bid volume with low engagement.
+Submitting a large number of proposals in a short window without corresponding client engagement (messages, interviews, hires) signals spray-and-pray behavior.
 The system evaluates your bid-to-engagement ratio over time and flags accounts where dozens of proposals produce zero client responses.

 How the Bid Quality Score Works Behind the Scenes

-Freelancer.com does not publish the exact scoring formula, but freelancers who have been through the restriction and recovery process have documented the patterns.
-The system appears to evaluate proposals across multiple dimensions simultaneously: text originality relative to your other recent bids, relevance to the specific project description, alignment between your listed skills and the project's required skills, bid amount reasonableness, and your overall engagement history on the platform.
+Freelancer.com doesn't publish the exact scoring formula, but freelancers who've been through the restriction and recovery process have documented the patterns.
+The system appears to evaluate proposals across multiple dimensions at once: text originality relative to your other recent bids, relevance to the specific project description, alignment between your listed skills and the project's required skills, bid amount reasonableness, and your overall engagement history on the platform.

-The scoring is cumulative, which is why a single lazy proposal will not trigger a restriction.
-But a pattern of five or ten low-quality bids within a short window — especially combined with a low historical response rate — can push your score below the threshold.
+The scoring is cumulative.
+A single lazy proposal won't trigger a restriction.
+But a pattern of five or ten low-quality bids within a short window (especially combined with a low historical response rate) can push your score below the threshold.
 Once that happens, your ability to place new bids is suspended until the score recovers.

 Recovery happens through two mechanisms.
 Older low-quality bids gradually age out of the scoring window, raising your average over time.
 And submitting demonstrably higher-quality proposals once the restriction lifts reinforces the upward trend.
-Freelancers who have documented their recovery report that restrictions typically last between a few days and two weeks, depending on severity.
+Freelancers who've documented their recovery report that restrictions typically last between a few days and two weeks, depending on severity.
+Worth noting: the platform doesn't send you a "you're recovering" message.
+You just check back and find the restriction gone one morning.

 How to Fix an Active Restriction

-If you are currently restricted, there are concrete steps you can take to speed up recovery and avoid making things worse.
+If you're currently restricted, there are concrete steps you can take to speed up recovery and avoid making things worse.

 First, stop bidding entirely until the restriction message disappears from your account.
 Continuing to submit proposals while flagged only adds to the low-quality pattern and can extend the restriction period.